Haukur Pálsson

-Haukur Helgi Briem Pálsson (born 18 May 1992) is an Icelandic basketball player for Úrvalsdeild karla club Njarðvík and the Icelandic national team.
+Haukur Helgi Briem Pálsson (born 18 May 1992) is an Icelandic basketball player for Úrvalsdeild karla club Álftanes and the Icelandic national team.
 With Iceland, he participated at the EuroBasket in 2015 and 2017.

 High school

 Haukur played one year of high school basketball in the United States at Montverde Academy under Kevin Sutton.

 Club career

 Haukur came up through the junior ranks of Fjölnir and was first brought up to the senior team during the 2006-2007 Úrvalsdeild karla season when he was an unused substitute in seven games.
 During the 2007–2008 season he appeared in nine games in the Úrvalsdeild karla for Fjölnir, averaging 1.0 points.
-In December 2008, he was invited by Stella Azzura to play with its junior team in the Junior EuroLeague during the days of 27-29 December.
+In December 2008, he was invited by Stella Azzura to play with its junior team in the Junior EuroLeague during the days of 27–29 December.
 Following the tournament, he returned to Fjölnir.
 After finishing the season in the second tier 1. deild karla, where he was named to the Domestic All-First team, he left the club to join Montverde Academy in the United States and in 2010 he joined the University of Maryland.

 In October 2015, Haukur signed with Icelandic powerhouse Njarðvík.
 The team finished seventh in the Úrvalsdeild karla.
 In the playoffs they knocked out second seed Stjarnan in the first round before bowing out to the eventual champions KR in the semi-finals.
 For the season he averaged 18.4 points, 7.3 rebounds and 4.1 assists, and was selected to the Úrvalsdeild Domestic All-First Team and as the Úrvalsdeild Domestic Player of the Year.

 He spent the 2016–2017 season with Rouen Métropole Basket in the LNB Pro B where he averaged 12.3 points, 4.7 rebounds and 4 assists per game.
 In June 2017 Haukur signed with the LNB Pro A club Cholet Basket.